alexeyoganezov/harbored/README.md

 0. Ask an audience to connect to the same Wi-Fi network
 0. Press a special button to display QR-code

-Then by reading and opening a link from a QR-code audience will see currently displayed slide that will be updated as you switch slides or presentations.
+Then by reading and opening a link from the QR-code audience will see currently displayed slide that will be updated as you switch slides or presentations.

 *Important notice*: